Indictment and arrest of Julian Assange: Other reactions

 Former Ecuadorian president Rafael Correa condemned Assange's arrest.
-Former Bolivian President Evo Morales also condemned it.
+Former Bolivian president Evo Morales also condemned it.
 Maria Zakharova, spokesperson for the Russian Ministry of Foreign Affairs, condemned the indictment.
 The then-ex-President of Brazil Luiz Inácio Lula da Silva said that "Humanity should demand its freedom.
 Instead of being imprisoned he should be treated like a hero", during his visit in Genebra.

 Ecuadorean president Lenín Moreno said in a video posted on Twitter that he "requested Great Britain to guarantee that Mr Assange would not be extradited to a country where he could face torture or the death penalty.
 The British government has confirmed it in writing, in accordance with its own rules."
 On 14 April 2019 Moreno stated in an interview with the British newspaper The Guardian that no other nation influenced his government's decision to revoke Assange's asylum in the embassy and that Assange did in fact use facilities in the embassy "to interfere in processes of other states."
 Moreno also stated "we can not allow our house, the house that opened its doors, to become a centre for spying" and noted that Assange also had poor hygiene.
 Moreno further stated "We never tried to expel Assange, as some political actors want everyone to believe.
 Given the constant violations of protocols and threats, political asylum became untenable."

-On Assange's birthday in July 2020, 40 organizations, including the International Federation of Journalists, the National Union of Journalists, the National Lawyers Guild, the International Association of Democratic Lawyers, the Centre for Investigative Journalism and the World Association of Community Radio Broadcasters, wrote an open letter demanding that Assange be released.
+On Assange's birthday in July 2020, 40 organisations, including the International Federation of Journalists, the National Union of Journalists, the National Lawyers Guild, the International Association of Democratic Lawyers, the Centre for Investigative Journalism and the World Association of Community Radio Broadcasters, wrote an open letter demanding that Assange be released.

 There was widespread criticism that the second Assange indictment, which added Espionage charges, violated the First Amendment.
 Multiple organisations and journalists criticised the new charges.